real-jame/realjame-old/src/daily/_posts/2023-08-16-ruby-debian.md

 The simplest way is to install one of many Ruby manager tools and build it from source.
 I chose **rbenv** for not much reason other than the other tools were more finicky to install, wasn't easy to set up [fish shell](https://fishshell.com/) integration for, or just not recommended by the Ruby community.

-{% include callout.html type="note" content="I've followed these steps on the latest Ubuntu WSL - so this guide should apply to any Linux distribution based on Debian, not just Debian itself." %}
+{% include callout.html type="note" content="I've followed these steps on Ubuntu 22.04.3 WSL - this guide should apply to any Linux distribution based on Debian, not just Debian itself." %}

 ## Installation